 Face masks and face coverings can make it more difficult for people who stammer to talk or be understood.
-Coronavirus (Covid-19) regulations in England no longer legally require a face covering to be worn.
-However some businesses and organisations – for example hospitals and Transport for London (TfL) – require customers or patients etc to wear a face covering.
-Also some employers require staff to wear one.
+Covid-19 regulations in England no longer legally require a face covering to be worn.
+However some employers require staff to wear a face covering.
+Also some businesses and organisations – for example hospitals – require customers or patients etc to wear one.
 What rights do you have if this causes you difficulties communicating?

 Summary: Difficulties and what may help

-- Whatever possible exemptions there are, it is a good idea to wear a face covering so far as you can, if officially required or recommended, to reduce the spread of Covid-19.
+- Whatever possible exemptions there are, it is a good idea to wear a face covering so far as you can, in any situations where it is still officially required or recommended, to reduce the spread of Covid-19.

-- You may find that wearing a face covering makes it harder to communicate.
+- You may find that wearing a face covering makes it harder to communicate (below).

 - You can get a card or lanyard (below) to show you have a hidden disability and are claiming exemption from wearing a face covering.

 - Regulations in England no longer legally require people to wear a face covering, and generally Covid-specific guidance in England was withdrawn from 1st April 2022.
 However guidance on respiratory infections in England still suggests wearing a face covering in some situations.
 Below Government guidance and regulations.